wmtorode/mechaffinity/README.md

 - `Immortality`
   This type is used to grant a pilot the same plot-armour that your company-commander has been granted.
 Pilots granted immortality cannot be killed on the battlefield (although they may still be subject to death from events or from other mods)

+- `AdditionalSalvage`
+  This is used to grant additional salvage rights. `modifier` adds additional overall salvage allocation, while `secondaryModifier` adds to the number of priority picks you will receive.
+  *Note: pilots with this effect must be deployed to the battle for you to receive the benefits.
+You cannot increase the number of priority picks past 7 regardless of the value used, this is a game UI limitation*

 #### Example QuirkDef:
 ```json